 Meet the unusual suspects lobbying for immigration reform

 Kentucky Derby winner Orb gets a bath following a workout in preparation for the 138th Preakness Stakes at Pimlico Race Course on May 16, 2013 in Baltimore, Maryland.
-The American Horse Council is lobbying Congress on immigration reform.

 While the Senate debates comprehensive immigration reform, hordes of lobbyists are vying for attention.
 The Sunlight Foundation estimates as many as 3,000 lobbyists have worked on immigration issues in the past few years.
 There are the usual suspects -- restaurant owners, farmers, and construction groups -- and then there are the not-so-usual suspects.